 - Release Date

-The film’s writers (Alan Burnett, Paul Dini, Michael Reaves, and Martin Pasko) construct a love story, which by the very nature of Batman must end in tragedy.
+The film’s writers (Alan Burnett, Paul Dini, Michael Reaves, and Martin Pasko) construct a love story, which, by the very nature of Batman, must end in tragedy.
 Indeed, at the same time Andrea returns, a number of notable figures in organized crime are murdered by a masked vigilante known as Phantasm.
-Having abandoned Bruce long ago after their engagement, Andrea left him crushed, his only outlet to become Batman.
+Having abandoned Bruce long ago after their engagement, Andrea left him crushed, his only outlet was to become Batman.
 But she leaves with her father, who went into hiding after being targeted when a deal with mobsters went wrong.
-Now those mobsters are being slain one by one.
+Now, those mobsters are being slain one by one.
 And next on the list is the Joker, voiced with maniacal levity by Mark Hamill, who epitomizes the character’s homicidal irrationality with a bright cackle and murderous wit.

 Bearing grave themes directly linked to Batman’s origins, the film remains rooted in the hero’s very structure—why he does what he does.
 His motivation is never put aside for a sunnier approach, actionized yarn, or campy entertainment.
-Instead, the filmmakers have created an animated drama wherein the comic book hero has more tangible emotion than most live-action performers.
+Instead, the filmmakers have created an animated drama wherein the comic book hero has more tangible emotion than most live-action versions of the character.
 Complex emotions are conveyed in simplistic terms, allowing even young children to grasp the dramatic undertones, while adults feel right at home basking in a superhero story at last handled seriously.

 The film is unlike any cartoon you’ve ever seen, at least one primarily advertised to children.
 Surprising violence marks the story from the first scenes, wherein crime boss Chuckie Sol is murdered by Phantasm—not merely arrested or thrown in jail, but murdered in a car wreck.
 Another boss is killed when crushed by a gravestone.
 Joker loses a tooth after getting a Bat-boot in the chops.
 Whereas earlier cartoons avoid bullets and death to circumvent parents’ angry letters, here cops and mobsters both use bullet-firing guns, versus laser weapons as shown on programs like G.I.
 JOE.
 Animators even depict Batman bleeding after a nasty encounter with Gotham’s police, who believe the hero responsible for Phantasm’s murders.
 It’s all handled with the utmost sincerity, making one see where Tim Burton and Joel Schumacher went so absolutely wrong.